|Application deadline||Mar 30|

 The Tech By Her Accelerator will address the unique challenges of the female tech entrepreneur.
 It is an industry-agnostic program for ten (10) female founders of early-stage tech companies in Ghana, Kenya, and Nigeria.
 The program aims at fueling growth among female-led businesses by recognizing and maximizing the unique strengths of the female entrepreneur and equipping them with the needed knowledge, tools, and resources to scale and sustain their businesses in a competitive environment.

 The Tech By Her Accelerator kicks off with a virtual interactive session, introducing fellows to their mentors and orienting participants on what they can expect from the program.

 After the orientation, the selected participants of the Tech By Her Accelerator program (founders) will meet in Accra, Ghana for a ten-day immersion bootcamp, all expenses paid.
 The cohort will interact and deep dive into specific business verticals for growth, scalability, and sustainability, led by industry leaders and mentors who understand the technology industry and can provide valuable insight into each unique business.

 Following the bootcamp, participants will return to their home countries where they will organize a community-building event for females in the tech space.
 They will work with the local MEST teams to put this together.
 They’ll also continue the mentoring programme virtually, meeting at least once a month with their mentors.

-The accelerator program culminates with a five day all expenses paid meetup in Accra, Ghana.
+The accelerator program culminates with a five day all expenses paid meetup in Accra, Lagos and Nairobi.
 The founders will receive hands-on training, mentoring, and access to industry leaders who will share their experiences and expertise from across the continent.
 The founders will also have the opportunity to pitch in front of a panel of investors.